jamesporter/solandra/README.md

 - Control flow at level of drawing (tiling, partitions etc).
 - Few dependencies/mostly from scratch.
 - Performance is not the goal.
-- Common algorthmic art things (e.g. randomness) should be easy.
+- Common algorithmic art things (e.g. randomness) should be easy.
 - Should feel fun/powerful.
 - Life is too short to compile things.
 - Rethink APIs e.g. standard bezier curve APIs make absolutely no sense